manfredspitze/tiered-python-activities-solution/instructions.md

 ## Getting Started

 - Create a **public** GitHub repo named: **repo name**
-    - Upload your project files to the repo
+    - Upload your `main.py` file to the repo
 - Submit the URL that points to your repo on Google Classroom

 ## Your Comment Block